hrissan/crablib/README.md

 Currently, the server reads the whole request body, then creates the whole response body.
 This is good for small requests and responses, but cannot be used to upload/download large files, for example.

-The plans are to change HTTP server interface to allow both request body and response body streaming.
+The plans are to tweak HTTP server interface to allow both request body and response body streaming.

 HTTP server is currently very good for long-polling, if you choose to delay response, you just save `Client *` to your data structure, then either client disconnects and you remove it from your data structure in 'd_handler', or you become ready to send a response and you just do it.
+(See `http_server_longpoll.cpp` in examples).

 WebSockets are very recent experimental implementation, and currently not being used in any production environment.